 As noted above, Galloway, from which all Hannays ultimately originate, features prominently in Buchan’s first book.
 Also, our own chief’s great uncle Ramsay Hannay (not to be confused with Ramsay William Hannay, the current chief’s late father) fought with the 45th Sikhs in Mesopotamia, where he was killed in 1917.

 There has been speculation over the years as to what — if any — family connection there was between John Buchan and the Hannay family, but it seems unlikely the choice of the name would have been purely coincidental.
-Perhaps Buchan had a friend of that surname or had spent time in Galloway and remembered the Hannay name.
-The search for a Hannay connection with Buchan will no doubt serve as the topic for another article in the Clan Hannay archives.
+It is likely that Buchan had a friend of that surname or had spent time in Galloway and remembered the Hannay name.
+This theory is discussed in greater detail in another article.